Rethink the Mental Health Act

 If you have something to say about this law, it’s important to use your voice to influence positive change.

-Access our free resources, tools and advice to help you get ready for action before public consultation starts.
+Access our free resources, tools and advice to help you have your say before midnight on Friday, 6 December 2024.

 Why is the Mental Health Foundation involved?